 The tax rules for substantiating business travel expenses are a major hassle, but there’s a way that employers can reduce some of the strain.

-Strategy: Use IRS-approved per diem rates.
-Your company can rely on this record-keeping shortcut for lodging and meals and incidental expenses (M&IE).
+Strategy: Use the IRS-approved “per diem rates.”
+Your company can rely on this record-keeping shortcut for lodging, meals and incidental expenses (M&IE).

 The IRS recently announced the new rates for the federal government’s 2019 fiscal year (FY2019) spanning Oct.
 1, 2018 through Sept.
 30, 2019.
 (IRS Notice 2018-77, 9/26/18)

 Here’s the whole story: Each year, the Government Services Administration (GSA) sets the rates covering government employees.
 In addition to the standard rates for specific destinations, the GSA establishes rates for specified “high-cost” areas (see chart).

 For FY2019, the GSA is increasing the per diem rate for high-cost areas by $3 from $284 to $287, consisting of $216 for lodging and $71 for M&IE. The per diem rate for all other areas (i.e., low-cost areas) is increased by $4, from $191 to $195.
 This includes $135 for lodging and $65 for M&IE.

 Tip: You can’t use the per diem rates for lodging if you’re self-employed or you’re a 10%-or-more owner.